Kalkihe/Deminder/Documentation/Use-Cases/Template/addDeadlineUsecase.md

 # 1.1 Brief Description

 \[The description briefly conveys the purpose of the use case.
-A single paragraph will suffice for this description.\] This use case allows the user to create a deadline.
-There are many text fields that can be filled out, containing information about the deadline.
+A single paragraph will suffice for this description.\]
-Some of the fields are mandatory, some are optional.
-The user can also choose to add or remove subtasks for the deadline that will be created.

 # 2. Flow of Events